Auscision 442 and GL Class Diesel Locomotives

 Random Start-up Sequences with Move Off and Stopping Sounds

 As your locomotive begins to move off you will hear the sounds of brakes releasing with random speed activated wheel squeal, rail noises and other sounds.
-Some of these sounds are random or speed sensitive that will turn on/off automatically depending on your take off speed.
+Some of these sounds are random or speed sensitive that will turn on/off automatically depending on your take-off speed.
 When the locomotive comes to a stop you will hear the squeal of the brakes, air releases and then the compressor will cut in automatically to fill the reservoirs with air until full and will cut out.

 Remastered Horn Sounds

-A new remastered NSW RVB Hurricane 5 Chime Series playable and short blast horn.
+New remastered NSW RVB Hurricane 5 Chime Series playable and short blast horn.

-- Air and Brake Release Sounds when loco moves off and stops including Brake Squeal.
+- Air and Brake Release Sounds when loco moves off and stops, including Brake Squeal

-- When the loco stops after braking the compressor cuts in to fill the reservoir and will turn off when the tanks are full.
+- When the loco stops after braking, the compressor cuts in to fill the reservoir and will turn off when the tanks are full

-- Speed sensitive Wheel Squeal and Rail Noise when the loco moves off.
+- Speed sensitive Wheel Squeal and Rail Noise when the loco moves off

 - Full Throttle Drive Hold - Lock the loco speed and control the sound independently to simulate a heavy loaded or empty train